emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_doc_embedding.rst

 SymbolDocEmbedding
 ==================

-``SymbolDocEmbedding`` is a class that represents the embedding for symbol documents.
-It extends the ``SymbolEmbedding`` class and adds additional metadata such as the source code, summary, and context of the symbol.
+``SymbolDocEmbedding`` is a class representing the embedding vector associated with a symbol’s document.
+This class extends the ``SymbolEmbedding`` abstract base class and includes additional metadata attributes such as the source code, summary, and contextual information of the symbol.

 Overview
 --------

-``SymbolDocEmbedding`` provides a way to store and access the embeddings for symbol documents, which are important for tasks like search and similarity comparison.
-The class is used in conjunction with ``SymbolDocEmbeddingHandler`` to create, update, and retrieve embeddings for a given symbol.
+The primary purpose of ``SymbolDocEmbedding`` is to store the document embedding of a symbol along with any additional information that may be useful for retrieval or other processing tasks.
+This class is mainly useful within the ``SymbolDocEmbeddingHandler``, which manages the creation, updating, and retrieval of document embeddings for symbols.

 Related Symbols
 ---------------

--  ``Symbol``: A class representing the primary symbol URI, which can be a class, method, or a local variable.
--  ``SymbolDocEmbeddingHandler``: A handler class to manage ``SymbolDocEmbedding`` objects, providing methods to create, update, and retrieve embeddings.
--  ``SymbolCodeEmbedding``: A class representing the embeddings for symbol code.
--  ``SymbolCodeEmbeddingHandler``: A handler class to manage ``SymbolCodeEmbedding`` objects, providing methods to create, update, and retrieve embeddings.
+-  ``automata.core.symbol.symbol_types.SymbolDocEmbedding``
+-  ``automata.core.embedding.doc_embedding.SymbolDocEmbeddingHandler``
+-  ``automata.core.symbol.symbol_types.Symbol``
+-  ``automata.core.symbol.symbol_types.SymbolEmbedding``

 Example
 -------

-The following example demonstrates how to create an instance of ``SymbolDocEmbedding``.
+The following example shows how to instantiate a ``SymbolDocEmbedding`` object with sample data:

 .. code:: python

    import numpy as np
-   from automata.core.symbol.symbol_types import Symbol from automata.core.symbol.symbol_types import SymbolDocEmbedding
+   from automata.core.symbol.symbol_types import Symbol, SymbolDocEmbedding

-   symbol_str = "scip-python python automata 75482692a6fe30c72db516201a6f47d9fb4af065 `automata.core.agent.automata_agent_enums`/ActionIndicator#"
-   symbol = Symbol.from_string(symbol_str)
+   symbol = Symbol.from_string("sample.symbol")

-   document = "This is a sample document" vector = np.array([0.1, 0.2, 0.3])
+   document = "This is a sample document." vector = np.random.rand(300)
-   source_code = "class ActionIndicator(Enum): ..."
-   summary = "This class represents an enum for action indicators." context = "The ActionIndicator enum is used to describe the current state..."

-   embedding = SymbolDocEmbedding(symbol, document, vector, source_code=source_code, summary=summary, context=context)
+   symbol_doc_embedding = SymbolDocEmbedding(
+       symbol=symbol,
+       document=document,
+       vector=vector,
+       source_code="def sample_function():\n    pass",
+       summary="A sample function that does nothing.",
+       context="This sample function is part of a larger module of functions."
+   )

 Limitations
 -----------

-``SymbolDocEmbedding`` relies on external handler classes like ``SymbolDocEmbeddingHandler`` for proper creation, updating, and retrieval of embeddings.
-Moreover, it assumes the embeddings are provided as NumPy arrays, which may limit the usage of other types of embeddings.
+``SymbolDocEmbedding`` is primarily a data storage class and does not contain functionality for processing or manipulation of embeddings.
+The actual creation and management of document embeddings is handled by the ``SymbolDocEmbeddingHandler``.
+Additionally, ``SymbolDocEmbedding`` assumes that the symbol and document correspond correctly, and it does not perform validation checks to ensure consistency.

 Follow-up Questions:
 --------------------

--  Can the ``SymbolDocEmbedding`` class be extended to support different types of embeddings, other than NumPy arrays?
+-  Are there cases where ``SymbolDocEmbedding`` objects might contain incorrect or inconsistent data, and how can we minimize such issues?